Machu Picchu: Construction

 The central buildings of Machu Picchu are built in classical Inca dry masonry, with large blocks precisely shaped through quarrying, stone-cutting, and stone-dressing, then fitted together without mortar.

 The site may have been intentionally built on fault lines to provide natural drainage and a source of fractured stone for construction.
 According to geologist Rualdo Menegat, Machu Picchu "shows us that the Incan civilization was an empire of fractured rocks."

+Inca quarry at Machu Picchu, where large irregular granite blocks from a natural granitic chaos were used as building stone.

 The section of the mountain where Machu Picchu was built provided various challenges that the Incas solved with local materials.
-One issue was the seismic activity due to two fault lines which made mortar and similar building methods nearly useless.
-Instead, the Inca mined stones from some quarries at the site, including one recently discovered using remote sensing techniques, which was probably located in the catchment area between the Hurin and Hanan before it was covered over to create the current Plaza Principal.
+One issue was the seismic activity due to two fault lines, which made mortar and similar building methods nearly useless.
+Instead, the Inca mined stones from some quarries at the site, including one identified in 2023 using remote sensing techniques, which was probably located in the catchment area between the Hurin and Hanan before it was covered over to create the current Plaza Principal.
 Once mined, the Inca lined the granite stones up and shaped them to fit together perfectly, stabilizing the structures.
-Inca walls have many stabilizing features: doors and windows are trapezoidal, narrowing from bottom to top; corners usually are rounded; inside corners often incline slightly into the rooms, and outside corners were often tied together by L-shaped blocks; walls are offset slightly from row to row rather than rising straight from bottom to top.
+Inca walls have many stabilizing features: doors and windows are trapezoidal, narrowing from bottom to top; corners are usually rounded; inside corners often incline slightly into the rooms, and L-shaped blocks are often tied together outside corners; walls are offset slightly from row to row rather than rising straight from bottom to top.

-Heavy rainfall required terraces to drain rain water and prevent mudslides, landslides, erosion, and flooding.
-Terraces were layered with stone chips, sand, dirt, and topsoil, to absorb water and prevent it from running down the mountain.
+Heavy rainfall required terraces to drain rainwater and prevent mudslides, landslides, erosion, and flooding.
+Terraces were layered with stone chips, sand, dirt, and topsoil to absorb water and prevent it from running down the mountain.
 Similar layering protected the large city center from flooding.
 Multiple canals and reserves throughout the city provided water that could be supplied to the terraces for irrigation and to prevent erosion and flooding.

 The approach to moving and placing the enormous stones remains uncertain, probably involving hundreds of men to push the stones up inclines.
 A few stones have knobs that could have been used to lever them into position; the knobs were generally sanded away, with a few overlooked.
 For larger stones, the Incas likely employed ramps with gentle inclines, along with wooden rollers, levers, and ropes made from maguey fibers.
 Most stones were moved from higher to lower elevations, but some, like those at Ollantaytambo, were transported over long distances.